 There’s no way to know this without data analysis.
 Regression analysis can help provide insights into the correlation between price rises and sales based on historical data.

 A typical example is using a regression equation to assess the correlation between ad costs and conversions of new customers.
+In this instance,

-The independent variable (the factor we’ll change to assess how it changes the outcome) will be the daily ad spend.
+- the independent variable (the factor we’ll change to assess how it changes the outcome) will be the daily ad spend

-The regression equation will try to determine whether an increase in ad spend has a direct correlation with the number of conversions we have.
+- the regression equation will try to determine whether an increase in ad spend has a direct correlation with the number of conversions we have

 The analysis is relatively straightforward — using historical data from an ad account, we can use daily data to judge ad spend vs conversions and how changes to the spend alter the conversions.